 Winemaking sometimes goes hand in hand with being a musician.
 Along with keeping track of all the latest producers and vintners in the valley David also plays bass guitar in a local Rock & Roll band called Wristrocket.
 As expected, all of the band members are involved in the wine industry in some capacity and two of the other members also run their own Napa wineries (Robert Foley and Jeff Smith – Hourglass).
 They perform at select events around the valley.

 Tastings are always private and the shop is closed to other visitors while you are inside.
 They do offer a “splash and dash” tasting when available.
 These are usually 30 minute tastings that are meant for more last minute reservations – with a quick taste through select wines that happen to be open during the time of your visit.

-And in late 2020 750 Wines entered into a partnership with WineAccess.com which gives clients of 750 Wines access to a greater diversity of wines and to a larger team of wine professionals.
+NOTE: 750 Wines has moved out of their St. Helena location on Adams Street – this is related to the fact that in late 2020 750 Wines entered into a partnership with WineAccess.com.
+This gives clients of 750 Wines access to a greater diversity of wines and to a larger team of wine professionals.
 As a result of this latest news, this review has been identified as needing an update – once we have more details.